-- No goals from the SOPO will be completed in the next reporting period. - Task 1 Key risk is that no design will meet the projects objectives, the use of arrays of pins appears to meet all of our performance goals. - Task 2 The key risks are delamination due to the high pressure of supercritical CO2 and thermal stresses.
-The use of refractory metals in place of stainless steel appear to result in a design that can meet our performance goals and fabrication options have been identified. - Task 3 The key risk is in the performance of the flux concentrator, we are minimizing that risk by using approaches developed and documented by others. - Task 4 Risks will be minimized by using simulation to identify attractive designs before initiating experimental investigations.
+- No goals from the SOPO will be completed in the next reporting period. - Task 1 Key risk is that no design will meet the projects objectives, the use of arrays of pins appears to meet all of our performance goals - Task 2 The key risk is delamination due to the high pressure of supercritical CO2.
+We will consider laser welding as an alternative to diffusion bonding - Task 3 The key risk is in the performance of the flux concentrator, we are minimizing that risk by using approaches developed and documented by others - Task 4 Risks will be minimized by using simulation to identify attractive designs before initiating experimental investigations